ha-ccoon/today-i-learned/thinkpython2/ch7/ch7.md

 - Floating-point values are only approximately right: most rational numbers, like 1/3, and irrational numbers, like root 2, can't be represented exeactly with a `float`.
 - In this case, rather than checking whether x and y are exactly equal, it is safter to use the built-in function abs to compute the absolute value.

+### 7.6 Algorithms

+**Algorithem** is a mechanical process for solving a category of problems.

+- For example, to find the product of n and 9, you can write n - 1 as the first digit and 10 - n as the second digit.
+- This is a general solution for multiplying any single-digit number by 9.

+One of the characteristics of algorithms is that they do not require any intelligence to carry out.
+They are *mechanical processes* where each step follows from the last according to a simple set of rules.

+### 7.7 Debugging

+As you start writing bigger programs, you might find yourself spending more time on debugging.
+More code means more changes to make an error and more places for bugs to hide.

+One way to cut debugging time is **debugging by bisection.**

+- For example, if there are 100 lines in your program and you check them one at a time, it would take 100 steps.
+- Instead, break the problem in half.
+Look at the middle of the program, or near it.
+- Also, think about places in the program where there might be errors and places where it is easy to put a check.